mhtheteacher/datastructures/README.md

 LeetCodeProblemSameBinTree: Solved Leet code challange to check whether the given binary trees are identical or not.

-KthLargestElement: Find out the kth largest element from the given input by using Priority Queue
+KthLargestElement: Find out the kth largest element from the given input by using Priority Queue.

+TrieImplementation: Implementation of Trie data structure including insert, search and search with prefix.